-- In summer 2019, the terms and conditions for cabins bookings (exclusivity and pricing) will apply.
+During summer, the terms and conditions for cabins bookings (exclusivity and pricing) apply.

-Winter: mountain snowshoes, Hok skis, sleeping bags, sleeping pads, mess kits or camp stoves, telescopic walking sticks and synthetic climbing skins for Nordic skis
+Winter: mountain snowshoes, sleeping pads, mess kits or camp stoves, telescopic walking sticks and synthetic climbing skins for Nordic skis

 Summer and fall: canoes, telescopic walking sticks, stand up paddle boards and wetsuits